omgitsjan/Starter-DiscordBotAI/README.md

 To fully use this bot, you will need the following:

 - A Discord bot token
-- An OpenAI ChatGPT API key
+- An OpenAI API key
 - An Watch2Gether API key
 - An OpenWeatherMap API key